ghr85/CCP01_Ruby_/money_tracker.md

 *As a user I may want to show off my budgeting prowess to apply for a mortgage*

 **Acceptance Criteria** Users should have csv export Functionality

-*As a user I may want to see how much I'm sepnding at specific merchants so that i know which conglomerate is getting my coin*

-**Acceptance criteria** Users should be able to see how much they've spent at each merchants

-*As a user I may want to see how much I'm spending in specific areas so that i can see where my habits lie*

-**Acceptance criteria** Users should be able to see how much they've spent under each tag.